BitD-Philly/bitd-philly.github.io/all_collections/_locations/_template.md

 # optional
 picture:    # picture image name
 map:        # map image name
-region: Megamind
-city:       # leave blank if location type is "city" or bigger
-district:   # leave blank of location type is "district" or bigger
 ---

 This is a location wiki page!
 Write a short summary about the location here at the top of the page.
 Below are some additional suggested sections.